clugen/clugenr/cran-comments.md

 ## Other

-* Update reference to final peer-reviewed published article.
+* Fix packaging/documentation issue due to changes in roxygen2.